ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-ship--i2s-.md

 - [ ] TSC/Approvers WG approved

 <!--
-Add anyone to this cc line that you want to notify about this I2S, including the reviewer who you worked with on the I2I.
+Please cc those that you want to notify about this I2I, including a reviewer once you have found one.
+For a list of potential WGs to cc please see https://github.com/ampproject/meta/tree/master/working-groups.
+Please note that the Approvers WG is cced below by default.
+See https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md for help in finding a reviewer.
 -->

 /cc @ampproject/wg-approvers